justineabucay/cmpt125/lecture/week6/lec14/lec14_notes.md

         $ cp original copy

-however, we must declare the main() function as the following:
+however, we must declare the main() function (i.e., testDriver.c) as the following:

         int main(int argc, char* argv[]) {} // these arguments make it possible so that our rogram can accept any arguments